How to access the LEVI fund to boost your EV charging strategy

 What is the LEVI Scheme?
 The Local Electric Vehicle Infrastructure Scheme (LEVI) is a £450m scheme announced by the UK government in March 2022 as part of their electric vehicle (EV) Infrastructure Strategy.

 Open to local authorities in England, LEVI Fund is designed to encourage the planning and roll-out of EV charging infrastructure across the UK through large-scale, ambitious and commercially sustainable projects that use significant private sector investment.

-Before the full fund is launched (expected early 2023), OZEV have announced 9 local authorities will be benefit from £10m of initial funding in a pilot to test the scheme.
+The LEVI fund will target projects such as EV hubs and innovative on-street charging.
+Before the full fund is launched, OZEV have announced that 16 local authorities will be benefit from £56m of initial funding in a pilot to test the scheme.

 What LEVI funding is available for local authorities now?

 The LEVI fund is £450 Million total.
 It is expected that £50 million of this will be used to fund staff and tools to help local authority EV charging strategies and plans.